 The acquisitions editors welcome a proposal from you at any stage in the development of your manuscript.
-As a first step send a short, informative letter or email that includes 1) a clear and concise description of your work and its outstanding features; 2) your sense of the audience you are trying to address; 3) a word count and the number of illustrations, tables, and so forth that you envision including; 4) a brief paragraph about yourself; 5) the current status of the manuscript and the date you expect to complete it; 6) a copy of the table of contents and, if available, a representative sample chapter.
+As a first step, send a short, informative letter or e-mail that includes (1) a clear and concise description of your work and its outstanding features; (2) your sense of the audience you are trying to address; (3) a word count and the number of illustrations, tables, and so forth that you envision including; (4) a brief paragraph about yourself; (5) the current status of the manuscript and the date you expect to complete it; (6) a copy of the table of contents and, if available, a representative sample chapter.
 Do not send a complete manuscript unsolicited.
-Send your documents by email or mail to the appropriate editor (see below) c/o Editorial Department, University of Hawai‘i Press, 2840 Kolowalu Street, Honolulu, HI 96822, USA.
+Send your documents by e-mail or mail to the appropriate editor (see above) c/o Editorial Department, University of Hawai‘i Press, 2840 Kolowalu Street, Honolulu, HI 96822, USA.

 If your proposal appeals and is accepted for further review, you will be asked to submit a complete manuscript.
 We try to respond to prospective authors as promptly as possible, but we ask your patience.
 Because of the volume of proposals and manuscripts that we receive, and the expense of postage, we are unable to return manuscripts unless you provide a self-addressed, stamped envelope.
 Be sure to send us a clean copy of your manuscript, not the original.

 After initial evaluation in-house, each manuscript deemed worthy is sent for peer review to two external readers—experts in appropriate fields of study—who submit detailed reports of their assessments.
 Manuscripts that receive favorable reports are presented to a faculty editorial board for acceptance or rejection.